 - (JK) Andrea Chénier with Eva-Maria Westbroek and Jonas Kaufmann.
 This was a very straight forward production of this great opera with a fabulous cast.

 - (AN) Iolanta in HD ** I was fascinated with the fact that the translation on the screen said one thing while they were actually singing something different.
+We saw the Christian version while they were singing the communist libretto.
 Anna Netrebko was her usual fabulous self.